leo0514/vpc-on-classic-network/using-lbaas.md

 **Load Balancer for VPC** is Multi-Zone-Region (MZR) ready.
 Load balancer appliances are deployed to the subnets you've selected.
 It is highly recommended to choose subnets from different zones, to provide you with higher availability and redundancy.

+### Do I need additional IPs in the subnet for load balancer operations?
+{: #do-I-need-additional-ips-in-subnet-for-load-balancer-operations}
+{: faq}

+Yes, additional IPs in the subnet are needed for horizontal scaling and maintenance operations.

 ### Why is back-end member health under my pool `unknown`?

 * The pool is not associated with any listeners
-* Configuration changes may have been made to the pool or its associated listener
+* Configuration changes might have been made to the pool or its associated listener

+### Why is back-end member health under my pool `faulted` ?
+{: #back-end-member-health-failing}
+{: faq}

+Verify the following configurations:

+* Does the port of the configured back-end protocol match the port the application is listening on?
+* Does the configured health-check have the correct protocol (TCP or HTTP), port, and URL (for HTTP) information?
+For HTTP, ensure your application responds with 200 OK for the configured health check URL.
+* Is security group configured on the back-end server instance?
+If so, ensure that the security group rules allow traffic between the load balancer and the virtual server.

+For more information, see the [Health checks](#health-checks) section.

 ### Which TLS version is supported with SSL offload?
 {: #which-tls-version-is-supported-with-ssl-offload}